Utah inmates cook up a fresh start in kitchen

-SPANISH FORK, Utah (AP) — A group of inmates in a drug rehabilitation program are learning to be chefs inside the Utah County Jail as they try to acquire a skillset that can help them lead a crime-free life when they get out of jail.
+SPANISH FORK, Utah (AP) — A group of inmates are learning to be chefs inside the Utah County Jail as they try to acquire a skillset that can help them lead a crime-free life once they get out.

-The Deseret News reports the inmates used to deal in drugs.
-Now, in the jail’s RISE program to rehabilitate drug offenders, they make food.
+The inmates used to deal in drugs.
+Now, in the jail’s RISE program which seeks to rehabilitate drug offenders, they deal with food, the Deseret News reported .

+“If you’ve got to be in jail, why not come and cook some good food and learn some stuff?” inmate Dalton Dumas said.
+“We get to learn a lot.”

 The kitchen inmates have made ribs, chicken cordon bleu, scalloped potatoes, chile verde, chile Colorado, plus a complement of baked goods.